-- 3. Application of Subsections (b)(1) and (b)(2).- - (A) Application of Subsection (b)(1).-Definitions of "firearm" and "dangerous weapon" are found in the Commentary to §1B1.1 (Application Instructions).
+- 2. The statute and guideline also apply to "counterfeit" substances, which are defined in 21 U.S.C. § 802 to mean controlled substances that are falsely labeled so as to appear to have been legitimately manufactured or distributed. - 3.
+Application of Subsections (b)(1) and (b)(2).- - (A) Application of Subsection (b)(1).-Definitions of "firearm" and "dangerous weapon" are found in the Commentary to §1B1.1 (Application Instructions).
 The enhancement for weapon possession in subsection (b)(1) reflects the increased danger of violence when drug traffickers possess weapons.
 The adjustment enhancement should be applied if the weapon was present, unless it is clearly improbable that the weapon was connected with the offense.
-For example, the enhancement would not be applied if the defendant, arrested at his the defendant's residence, had an unloaded hunting rifle in the closet.
-The enhancement also applies to offenses that are referenced to $\S 2D1.1$; see $\S 2D1.2$ (a)(1) and (2), 2D1.5(a)(1), 2D1.6, 2D1.7(b)(1), 2D1.8, 2D1.11(c)(1), 2D1.12(c)(1), and 2D2.1(b)(1).
+For example, the enhancement would not be applied if the defendant, arrested at histhe defendant's residence, had an unloaded hunting rifle in the closet.
+The enhancement also applies to offenses that are referenced to §2D1.1; see §\$2D1.2(a)(1) and (2), 2D1.5(a)(1), 2D1.6, 2D1.7(b)(1), 2D1.8, 2D1.11(c)(1), 2D1.12(c)(1), and 2D2.1(b)(1). - (B) Interaction of Subsections (b)(1) and (b)(2).-The enhancements in subsections (b)(1) and (b)(2) may be applied cumulatively (added together), as is generally the case when two or more specific offense characteristics each apply.
+See $\S 1B1.1$ (Application

-(B) Interaction of Subsections (b)(1) and (b)(2).-The enhancements in subsections (b)(1) and (b)(2) may be applied cumulatively (added together), as is generally the case when two or more specific offense characteristics each apply.
-See §1B1.1 (Application Instructions), Application Note 4(A).
+Instructions), Application Note 4(A).
 However, in a case in which the defendant merely possessed a dangerous weapon but did not use violence, make a credible threat to use violence, or direct the use of violence, subsection (b)(2) would not apply.